craig-m/ansible-anywhere/scripts/README.md

 # readme.md

-This dir contains scripts.

-Where they are being run from:
+Where the scripts in this dir are being run from:

-* ./packer/ - run by packer.
+* ./packer - run by packer build.
-* ./vagrant/ - run by vagrant.
+* ./vagrant - run by vagrant up/provision.
-* ./ - run by both packer and vagrant.
+* . - run by both packer and vagrant.

 Docs: